anttitane/HVAC-IR-Control/README.md

 ## Introduction
-*HVAC IR Control aims to facilitate control of your Mitsubishi MSZ HVAC emulating the IR code using a Raspberry Pi.
+HVAC IR Control aims to facilitate control of your Mitsubishi MSZ (ILP or ilmalämpöpumppu in Finnish) HVAC emulating the IR code using a Raspberry Pi.

 ## Project background
 This repository is a fork from Ericmas001.
 I have developed a simple solution for sending commands to Mitsubishi MSZ using Raspberry Pi.
 By executing a command line command you can sen heat/cool/power off command with temperature and fan speed settings to the Mitsubishi.
+You can automate these functions by using eg. Home Assistant and MQTT.

-# Overview of Protocol and features managed
+# Overview of features

 ## Mitsubishi Inverter HVAC